nbw/web/content/blog/posts/ga-and-wa.md

 3. Is used as the subject in subordinate clauses (dependent clauses)

-4. Is use for the direct object in conditional phrases (が instead of を)
+4. Is used for the direct object in conditional phrases (が instead of を)